dills122/trader-tools/Readme.md

 rush docker-down:dev
 ```

-If you also want to have the `admin-ui` up and running too, you will have to run that in another terminal window. using the `start:dev` command

 For more commands you can always run `rush --help` and all native, as well as custom commands will be listed their.

 ## Deployments